Juelin-Liu/dgl/experiment/prepare_dataset/README.md

 # How to Prepare Dataset
-The following instructions will download the datasets from their original urls and convert them into NumPy format.
+The following instructions will download the datasets from their original URLs and convert them into NumPy format.
-Guidance on how to generate node / edge weights for Metis partitioning is also provided.
+Guidance on how to generate node/edge weights for Metis partitioning is also provided.

 ## Download Raw Dataset from SNAP
 ```bash